How to Help an Ativan Addict

 Am I Addicted to Ativan?

 Addictions to Ativan don't happen overnight.
-Addiction occurs when someone taking Ativan takes it so long that his or her body becomes dependent on the medication.
+Addiction occurs when someone taking it takes it so long that his or her body becomes dependent on the medication.
 According to the American Society of Health-System Pharmacists, Inc., you shouldn't take Ativan on a regular basis for more than four months.

 Once your body has developed a chemical addiction to this stimulant, your body doesn't function normally without the medication.
 Some Ativan abusers experience withdrawal symptoms when they don't take the pill.
 Withdrawal symptoms can include: